-- be fully vaccinated against COVID-19 (inclusive of any government booster doses required for domestic or international destinations - see Requirements to access the Monash Prato Centre and to enter Italy below);
+- be fully vaccinated against COVID-19 (inclusive of any government booster doses required for domestic or international destinations - see Requirements to enter Italy below);

 - ensure they have access to and are covered under the University’s travel insurance policy; and

 - avoid destinations that require a period of hotel quarantine (for Italy, hotel quarantine is not required - see Requirements to access the Monash Prato Centre and to enter Italy below).

 Read the Monash travel advice web page for further details.

 - To enter Italy, travellers are no longer required to present the COVID-19 Green Certificate or equivalent.
 However, please note that: